English (ENGL)

 2.0 hours lecture

-This course is designed to offer thorough, comprehensive support for students who are enrolled in English 120 (Freshman Composition), and for whom the 1-unit ENGL 020 Support for Freshman Composition co-requisite may be inadequate.
+This course is designed to offer thorough, comprehensive support for students who are enrolled in ENGL C1000 Academic Reading and Writing.
 In a highly supported learning environment, students practice reading, writing, and revision strategies through scaffolded assignments that build transfer-level academic skills.
 Course emphasizes in-class writing, directly incorporates student support services, and fosters student self-awareness, reflection, and advocacy.
 Pass/No Pass Only.
 Non-Degree Applicable.

 ENGL-122